JanWichelmann/ctf4e/README.md

 A new instance of the CTF server can be created by following these steps:
 1. Pull the files from the `run/server/` folder.
 2. Edit `config.json` and `.env` to match the corresponding runtime environment.
-3. `docker-compose up` will start the CTF server.
+3. `docker-compose up -d` will start the CTF server.

 Finally, open a browser and navigate to the specified host/port.